refinery/refinerycms/doc/guides/1 - Getting Started/1 - Installation Prerequisites.md

 ### Ready to Install!

 Easier than expected right?
-Now you’re ready to start building great websites with Refinery!
+Now you're ready to start building great websites with Refinery!
 Proceed on to the [Getting Started with Refinery](/guides/getting-started/) guide.